 \section{Results}

-The data was fitted using linear mixed-effects regression (LMER) models via the lmer() function in R. We report the ANOVA results and the degrees of freedom with the Satterthwaite approximation.
-Pairwise tests were conducted using Bonferroni correction.
+To address the research questions, we used linear mixed-effects regression (LMER) models fitted via the lmer() function in R, with NFC as a covariate.
+ANOVA results and degrees of freedom were reported using the Satterthwaite approximation, and pairwise comparisons were conducted with Bonferroni correction.